Submissions now open for the FOOH Awards! Enter your best work. Get seen. Get recognized.

 4. Actor Briefing

 When actors interact with digital elements that don’t exist on set, a solid briefing is essential.
-They need to understand where the VFX elements will be, how to react convincingly, and how their movements align with post-production requirements.
-While minor adjustments can be made on set, once in post, any misalignment becomes much harder to fix.
+They need to grasp where the VFX elements will appear.
+They should also react convincingly and align their movements with what post-production requires.

 5. Managing Weather and Environmental Factors